VCP Fee Change Represents Opportunity for Larger Plans

 Applicants must continue to use Form 8951 which has not yet been revised for the new fee structure.
 Portions of the form referencing the number of participants should be ignored.
 The applicable fee as set forth in Rev. Proc.
 2018-4 should be submitted with Form 8951.

 This article is for information purposes only and should not be considered legal advice.
-If you have questions about your retirement plan or the content of this article, please contact a member of the Business and Corporate practice group at Foster Swift, Collins & Smith, PC.
+If you have questions about your retirement plan or the content of this article, please contact a member of the Business and Tax practice group at Foster Swift, Collins & Smith, PC.